Select the clip you want to stabilize.

 Result: Controls the intended result for the footage (Smooth or No Motion).

 - Smooth motion (default): Retains the original camera movement but makes it smoother.
 When selected, Smoothness is enabled to control how smooth the camera movement becomes.

 - No Motion: Attempts to remove all camera motion from the shot.
 When selected, the Crop Less Smooth More function is disabled in the Advanced section.
 This setting is used for footage where at least a portion of the main subject remains within the frame for the entire range being analyzed.

-Chooses how much the camera’s original motion is stabilized.
+Smoothness: Chooses how much the camera’s original motion is stabilized.
 Lower values are closer to the camera’s original motion while higher values are smoother.
 Values above 100 require more cropping of the image.
 Enabled when the Result is set to Smooth Motion.